Joe-McCann/cs-241-hugo-notes/content/course/computationalComplexity/Sections/practicalBigO.md

 In this section we will review and prove some commonly discussed properties of the $\sim$ relation of functions that we defined earlier.
 Since $\sim$ is used for both Big $O$ and $\Omega$, its better to talk about it than either of these alone, but the examples we will be using are going to be Big $O$.

 Now also, for the following sections we are going to assume that $f(n)$ is a "simple" function that we can write out, such as polynomials or exponentials or logs.
 Now I put "simple" because remember that this definition of Big $O$ is our practical definition and has some loose questions around it.
-For example, you might say, *"hey wait, why did insertion sort have no $\Theta$ when it could have just been $\Theta(T(n))$?"* which is a fair question, as the limit of $\frac{T(n)}{T(n)}$ is $1$.
+For example, you might say, *"hey wait, why did insertion sort have no $\Theta$ when it could have just been $\Theta(T(x))$?"* which is a fair question, as the limit of $\frac{T(x)}{T(x)}$ is $1$.

-The boring answer is that having $\Theta(T(n))$ is kinda a useless metric that tells us nothing if we cannot easily express $T(n)$ without a range, so we ignore it and focus on the nice functions that surround it instead.
+The boring answer is that having $\Theta(T(x))$ is kinda a useless metric that tells us nothing if we cannot easily express $T(x)$ without a range, so we ignore it and focus on the nice functions that surround it instead.

 ### Properties of the Relation